What are our members doing? Milestone birthdays? Civic involvement? Send news for this webpage to the membership email on the contact page.

 Quad States 2015 & 2016

-April 2016: Twelve members of LWVNH attended the League Leadership Conference this year.
+April 2016: Twelve members of LWVNH attended the new England League Leadership Conference this year.
 Unfortunately we never stood still long enough for a good photo.

 May 2015: LWVNH members attended the New England Leadership Conference (formerly called Quad States) along with League members from VT, ME, RI, and CT.